MinuMThomas/Hair-and-Makeup/README.md

 # Features

+**Features planned:**
+* User Profile - Create, Read, Update and Delete.
+* Profiles - Users can read other users profiles.
+* Users can add review to profiles.
+* Users can login to their account.
+* Users can logout of their account.
+* Users need to be registered and logged in to access Profile creation and editing.
+* Responsive Design - the site needs to be fully responsive to cover the wide variety of devices.

-The list and screenshot about the site is here.
+##### The list and screenshot about the site is here.

 - Front page of the Website[Front_page](./images_README.md/frontpage.png)
 - Navigation bar [Navbar](./images_README.md/navbar_logo.png)